klev-dev/klev-blog/0004_egress.md

 ngrok configuration
 -------------------

 To receive webhooks on the internet we need a public address.
-The easiest way to have one (that I know of) is by using [ngrok](https://ngrok.com).
-Go to their [dashboard](https://dashboard.ngrok.com) and start ngrok with:
+The easiest way to have one (that we know of) is by using [ngrok](https://ngrok.com).
+Go to their [dashboard](https://dashboard.ngrok.com), register for an account and start ngrok with:
 ```bash
 $ ngrok http 9000
 ```

-and copy the `Forwarding` url, in this example https://7e087ef51c73.ngrok.app
+Then copy the `Forwarding` url, in this example https://7e087ef51c73.ngrok.app

 klev configuration
 ------------------

-Start by adding a log that will feed our webhook:
+Start by adding a log that will feed your webhook:
 ```bash
 $ klev logs create --metadata "egress webhook test"
 {